 Stress: disrupts digestive secretions

-Smoking: nicotine stimulates the adrenal glands to secrete stress hormones.
+Smoking: Nicotine stimulates the adrenal glands to secrete stress hormones.

-Fatigue, over-work: both significantly increase stress.
+Fatigue and overwork both significantly increase stress.

-Poor physical fitness: physical exercise reduces cortisol (stress hormone) levels and increases levels of mood-elevating beta-endorphins, thus decreasing anxiety and tension.
+Poor physical fitness: Physical exercise reduces cortisol (stress hormone) levels and increases levels of mood-elevating beta-endorphins, thus decreasing anxiety and tension.

-Other family members with IBS: family members typically share eating patterns and may also share behavioural patterns, ie reacting to stressful situations by shutting off the production of digestive factors.
+Other family members with IBS: family members typically share eating patterns and may also share behavioural patterns, i.e. reacting to stressful situations by shutting off the production of digestive factors.

 Avoid caffeine, alcohol, carbonated beverages, and simple sugars (refined foods)

-Fibre: use fibre derived from fruit and vegetable sources, not potentially allergenic grains.
+Fibre.
+Secondly, use fibre derived from fruit and vegetable sources, not potentially allergenic grains.

-B Complex: needed for proper muscle tone in the gastro-intestinal tract.
+B Complex.
+Needed for proper muscle tone in the gastrointestinal tract.